-McDonald's is rumored to be bringing back some spooky nostalgia for '80s kids
+McDonald's is bringing back some spooky nostalgia for '80s kids

 Are you choosing the McPunk'n, McBoo or McWitch?